automata-network/aws-nitro-enclave-attestation/README.md

 | 5                  | 2,884,700      | 576,940                   | 57.8% reduction    |
 | 10                 | 4,830,986      | 483,098                   | 64.7% reduction    |
 | 100                | 34,680,156     | 346,801                   | 74.7% reduction    |

+> [!NOTE]
+> **RISC0 (Boundless) Aggregation Costs**
+>
+> Unlike SP1 which uses efficient recursion circuits to verify child proofs as "assumptions", Boundless executes full Groth16 proof verification internally within the zkVM.
+This approach incurs approximately **200+ million cycles per additional proof** verified, meaning aggregation costs scale linearly rather than amortizing.
+>
+> Before using proof aggregation with Boundless, users should compare the additional proving cycle costs against the gas savings from batching on-chain verifications.
+In many cases, submitting individual Groth16 proofs for on-chain verification may be more cost-effective than paying for the expensive in-zkVM proof verification.

 </details>

 <details>